Glasgow 2014 delivers sport and regeneration

 Meanwhile, the local railway station is being upgraded and wasteland in the areas is being transformed as city leaders look to introduce light industry and warehousing, as well as retail and hotel projects.

-"We have helped shift the paradigm in that part of the city, so that it says 'we are open for business;'," says Mr Grevemberg,'Fair chance for tickets'
+"We have helped shift the paradigm in that part of the city, so that it says 'we are open for business;'," says Mr Grevemberg,

 The next landmark is on 19 August, when tickets go on sale.
 Prices start at £15 for all sports, with half-price entry for under-16s and over-60s, and two-thirds of tickets will be £25 or under.